 Vesak Day commemorates the birth and enlightenment of Buddha which is followed by his final nirvana.
 The Buddhist temples and monasteries are beautifully decorated with lights and flags.
 The shrines are adorned with fruits, flowers and other offerings.
 The celebrations though are closed hall but are open to the public as well.
 Fair of vegetarian food, singing hymns, and public talks are a few highlights of the same.
 The festival observes an act of generosity also known as 'dana' carried out by several Buddhist organisations and temples.
 The festival brings peace to your soul.
 It is quiet yet one of the most mesmerising festivals in Singapore.

-Started by National Arts Council in the year 1977 as a local arts festival, to collect local arts from diversified communities in Singapore, the festival reached International heights in 1999 when Festival of Arts and Festival of Asian Performing Arts collaborated with each other to form an Annual International event.
+Started by National Arts Council in 1977 as a local arts festival, to collect local arts from diversified communities in Singapore, the festival reached International heights in 1999 when Festival of Arts and Festival of Asian Performing Arts collaborated with each other to form an Annual International event.
 It is a great place to meet people with artistic instinct.
 You get to be around talented minds while you enjoy some bites and sips.
-The festival is a two-week long exhibition which starts in May and ends by June.
+The festival is a two-week-long exhibition which starts in May and ends by June.
 Several Lectures, Group Discussions, Theatre acts and Screening, are a few highlights of this buzzing league.

-Hallyu Pop Festival
+3. Hallyu Pop Festival

 With the K-pop industry growing like wildfire, this could be the only chance for you to catch all your favourite k-pop icons in one place.
 The Hallyu Pop Festival happens on May 25th and 26th at the Singapore indoor stadium in Kallang.
 Names you can expect are Super Junior, Monsta X, Nu’est and Winner.
 Apart from music, you can treat yourself to South Korean beauty products and not forget, their iconic cuisine.